owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 Each Authentication Method is asked to provide a list of URLs they need to inspect to determine if the authentication mechanism they implement is supported by the server.
 To allow maximum flexibility, these URLs are returned from the Authentication Methods in the form of completely parametrized HTTP requests (via `-[OCAuthenticationMethod detectionRequestsForConnection:options:]`).

-The SDK combines all returned requests into one list, eliminates duplicate requests and subsequently carries them out.
+The SDK consolidates all returned requests into one list (eliminating duplicates) and then performs them.

 #### Pass responses to Authentication Methods as starting point for further evaluation